-To help you use your Acer computer, we have designed a set of guides:
+To help you use your Acer notebook, we have designed a set of guides:

-First off, the Setup Guide helps you get started with setting up your computer.
+First off, the Setup Guide (or Setup Poster) helps you get started with setting up your computer.

 The Quick Guide introduces you to the basic features and functions of your new computer.
 For more on how your computer can help you to be more productive, please refer to the User's Manual.
 This guide contains detailed information on such subjects as system utilities, data recovery, expansion options and troubleshooting.
-In addition it contains general regulations and safety notices for your computer.
-It is available from the desktop; double-click the Help icon and click User's Manual in the menu that opens.